samstalhandske/chas_malmo_weather/README.md

 1. `Clone repo and create a new branch: $ git checkout https://github.com/samstalhandske/chas_malmo_weather -b new_branch_not_yet_named.`
 2. `Make changes and test.`
 3. `Submit pull request with clear and descriptive change notes`

-## Donations
-`This is a project from the Malmo-branch of CHAS Academy and we are all students working on this project and as of now this is just a school project, so we are not accepting any donations.
-But be on the lookout for upcoming projects`

 ## Acknowledgments
 - [cJSON](https://github.com/DaveGamble/cJSON) for JSON parsing